Logging for runit on Void Linux with svlogger

 exec /etc/sv/svlogger /var/log/sv

-will show up in the command line of the runsvdir
+stderr will show up in the command line of the runsvdir program.
+To log

-to the log file as well, you need to redirect stderr
+stderr to the log file as well, you need to redirect stderr to stdout in

 #!/bin/sh